 For US Citizens & Green Card Holders.
 The United States is one of the only industrialized countries that taxes its citizens and green card holders who live abroad on their worldwide income.
 With only a few de minimis exceptions, all US citizens residing abroad who have income must file annual US individual income tax returns to report that income.
 Green Card holders and spouses of US citizens who have elected to be taxed as US citizens must also declare their worldwide income and file returns.

-The good news is that once you have established your tax home in a foreign country, you may be able to exclude a portion of your foreign earned income (in 2017 up to $ 102,100), exclude or deduct a portion of your foreign housing expenses, and also may be able to take a foreign tax credit for taxes paid to a foreign government.
-This does not relieve you of the need to file a US tax return (filing requirements are based on gross income), but it may substantially reduce the amount of taxes that you owe to the US Government.
+The good news is that once you have established your tax home in a foreign country, you may be able to exclude a portion of your foreign earned income (in 2020 up to $ 107,600), exclude or deduct a portion of your foreign housing expenses, and also may be able to take a foreign tax credit for taxes paid to a foreign government.
+This does not relieve you of the need to file a US tax return (filing requirements are based on gross income and filing status), but it may substantially reduce the amount of taxes that you owe to the US Government.

 (Note: We also speak German.
 If needed, we can discuss your tax situation in detail with your German tax adviser in his or her native language.)